 The location of your HQ as a factor in building a global organization

 I have visited the HQs of many of the world’s leading companies over the last 20 years.
-They range from towering skyscrapers with ten thousand or more people running a centralized organisation to lean central offices in shared buildings with a very senior staff overseeing a decentralized group of companies.
+They range from towering skyscrapers with ten thousand or more people running a centralized organization to lean central offices in shared buildings with a very senior staff overseeing a decentralized group of companies.

 Many of these HQs are located where they are through accidents of history or the preferences of their founders or early executives.
 But the locations they are based in have an impact through the pools of talent they have easy access to, and the impact of the local culture on their corporate culture.